-Homework has many benefits – although your children might not think so!
-Apart from anything else, it helps kids learn useful organisational skills.
+Homework can have many benefits – although your children might not think so!
+Apart from anything else, it helps children learn useful organisational skills.
 Here’s how to make the most of homework.

 Homework: the basics

 Homework can take many forms.
 For example, primary school children might be asked to